daniellalimbag/x86-to-C-Acceleration-Computation-Program/README.md

 For the largest tested input size, 10000, there was a noticeable change in execution time.
 The C implementation displayed an execution speed of 0.132600 ms.

-As exoected, the x86-64 implementation's execution time stayed at 0.000000 ms despite an input size of 10000, proving that assembly runs significantly faster than C.
+As expected, the x86-64 implementation's execution time stayed at 0.000000 ms despite an input size of 10000, proving that assembly runs significantly faster than C.

 ## Correctness Check